YessicaSD/CITM_3_GameEngine/README.md

 # CITM_3_GameEngine
 A 3D game engine created in the third year of our Videogame Design and Development degree.

+# Instructions:

+Press Play to play the game.
+Press Pause to pause the game.
+Press Pause again to unpause the game.

+Drag a scene to the ScenePanel to load it.
+Go to File > Save Scene to save scenes.

+Drag an fbx to the scene to create a hirearchy of gameobjects that represents it.

+Add repository link

-# Innovations
+# Innovation

-## Assignment 1:
+## Assignment 2:
 - Shortcuts panel
-- Tree hierarchy
-- Rotate and scale components
 - Show scene in an imgui panel

-## Assignment 2:
-- Create multiple shapes at one by pressing the circle button on the create menu.
+- Each panel is a viewport that can be dettached from the main window
 - Event system to notify multiple modules.
 It has two systems, one that works with a queue and the other that lets you send events immediately to all modules.
 - Game panel separate from the scene window.
-- Virtual File System using PhysFs
+- File system using PhysFs.
+- Octree.

+# Contribution

+## Assignment 2:
+Yessica Servin Dominguez
+- Frustrum culling
+- Octree
+- Scene serialization
+- Mouse picking

+Jaume Montagut Guix
+- Resource Manager
+- Own file format

 # Credits: